 The 2TB CS3140 with BiCS5 flash is not very efficient, especially compared to similar drives using Micron’s TLC instead.
 This is to be expected as this flash is less efficient in general and does not seem to pair quite as well with Phison’s E18 controller.
 This result isn’t crtical if this drive is used in a high-end desktop or PS5, but it does demonstrate the downsides of swapping the flash.
 It’s worth pointing out that other manufacturers can and have changed hardware over the course of an SSD’s lifespan.

 We only reached a brief maximum of 67C during testing, which is far away from significant throttling.
 This drive would be quite happy in a PS5 with the optional heatsink.
 We would recommend it for that or perhaps some extra fast storage if the drive is priced right.
 Right now, at the time of the review update, the 2TB SN850X is probably the better option.

 Test Bench and Testing Notes

-We use a Rocket Lake platform with most background applications such as indexing, windows updates, and anti-virus disabled in the OS to reduce run-to-run variability.
+We use an Alder Lake platform with most background applications such as indexing, Windows updates, and anti-virus disabled in the OS to reduce run-to-run variability.
 Each SSD is prefilled to 50% capacity and tested as a secondary device.
 Unless noted, we use active cooling for all SSDs.